 - Ashwagandha – a study published in the National Library of Medicine indicates that this medicinal herb helps lower cortisol levels, which is a known stress hormone.

 - Kava kava – an herbal supplement that many believe boosts sleep and helps relieve stress and anxiety.
+There are trusted places, like supersmart.com, where you can find a liquid extract of kava kava.

 The National Library of Medicine also has a study showing that aromatherapy is a great stress reducer.
 When you find yourself edging up on the stress levels, try using essential oils, especially scents that are known for their calming effects, like: